capouch/react-dropzone-test/README.md

     npm run-script run

-Access the server like this:
+Access the *development* server like this:

     http://localhost:3333

+Access the *production* server thus:

+    http:/localhost:3334